 Do you already receive merit-based scholarships from Creighton?
 To use those scholarships toward your semester or year abroad, take a look at the Creighton Programs abroad.
 Be sure to meet with the Financial Aid Office for guidance on the scholarships and awards you already receive.
 For additional funding opportunities, scroll down to view national and institutional awards.

-Global Engagement / Underrepresented Student Scholarship
+GEO / Underrepresented Student Scholarship

 - Students must be applying for their first college study abroad program